noriakis/software/docs/biotextgraph/06-application_example.md

 ### Text mining the gene summaries

 Next we perform the plain function producing a correlation network, with showing the top-genes related to high-frequency words in the text in RefSeq summary.
-We obtained the list of these genes from geneCount slot.
+We make two networks, those related to significantly enriched pathways and those not related to the significant pathways.

 ```r